Release of 2022 PSLE Results

-1. Candidates who sat for the 2021 Primary School Leaving Examination (PSLE) under the new Achievement Level (AL) scoring system received their results today.
-School candidates received their results in their respective primary schools from 11am onwards while those who were unwell, self-isolating due to COVID-19, or who preferred an alternative to gathering physically in school, were also able to view their results online via Singapore Examinations and Assessment Board’s (SEAB) Candidates Portal at www.seab.gov.sg.
+1. Candidates who sat for the 2022 Primary School Leaving Examination (PSLE) received their results today.
+Arrangements were made for candidates to receive their results in their respective primary schools or view their results online via Singapore Examinations and Assessment Board’s (SEAB) Candidates Portal at

 Eligibility for Secondary School and Course Eligibility

-3. The course eligibility of the 2021 Primary 6 cohort is largely comparable to that of the 2020 Primary 6 cohort under the T-score system.
-A total of 39,119 Primary 6 candidates sat for the PSLE this year, of which 98.4% are assessed suitable for secondary school courses.
-68.4% of the candidates are assessed suitable for the Express course, 18.9% for the Normal (Academic) [N(A) course] and 11.1% for the Normal (Technical) [N(T)] course.
+2. The course eligibility of the 2022 Primary 6 cohort is comparable to that of the 2021 Primary 6 cohort, who first took the PSLE under the Achievement Level (AL) scoring system.
+A total of 37,095 Primary 6 candidates sat for the PSLE this year, of which 98.4% are assessed suitable for secondary school courses.
+68.4% of the candidates are assessed suitable for the Express course, 18.7% for the Normal (Academic) [N(A) course] and 11.3% for the Normal (Technical) [N(T)] course.

-4. For the remaining candidates, they may choose to re-attempt the PSLE next year.
+3. The remaining students may choose to re-attempt the PSLE next year.
 Alternatively, Assumption Pathway School (APS) and NorthLight School (NLS) offer customised programmes with a more experiential and hands-on learning approach, which can benefit these students.
 Students who have attempted the PSLE once and would like to apply to APS or NLS can do so with a recommendation from their primary school principal.

 Eligibility for Subject-Based Banding (Secondary) [SBB (Sec)]

-6. Under the AL scoring system, students in the N(A) and N(T) courses will continue to be able to take subjects at a more demanding level from Secondary 1 (S1), based on their AL scores for individual subjects1.
-About 65% of students from the Normal courses are assessed to be suitable to take at least one subject at a more demanding level.
-This is an increase from 47% of students from the Normal courses in the 2021 S1 cohort, due to the change in SBB (Sec) eligibility criteria under the AL system.
+4. Under SBB (Sec), students in the N(A) and N(T) courses will be able to take certain subjects at a more demanding level from Secondary 1 (S1)1 based on their AL scores for individual PSLE subjects.
+For the 2022 Primary 6 cohort, about 62% of students from the N(A) and N(T) courses are assessed to be suitable to take at least one subject at a more demanding level as they progress to secondary school.

 Secondary 1 (S1) Posting Exercise